 This is the core security server offered and maintained by Signicat in collaboration with AllClearID (opens new window).
 The MobileID Encap server takes care of secure communication with your app (via the Encap client SDK) and also offers push notification services that make use of the Apple Push Notification service (APNs) and Firebase Cloud Messaging (FCM).

 MobileID Encap client SDK

-This the mobile client SDK, which the merchant will need to import and use in its mobile apps.
+This the mobile client SDK, which you will need to import and use in your mobile apps.

 Signicat Identity Store

 This is an internal Signicat component.
-The Signicat Identity Store is not exposed to the public or to the merchant.
+The Signicat Identity Store is not exposed to the public or to you.